JGCRI/moirai/README.md

 * The crop water volume consumption output file (`Water_footprint_m3.csv`)
 * The country X GLU mapping output file (`MOIRAI_ctry_GLU.csv`)
 * The land type mapping output file (`MOIRAI_land_types.csv`)

+### Carbon Flag
+* carbon_enabled: Set to 1 to process carbon by land type in moirai.
+Setting to 0 only produces land accounts.

 ## Diagnostics
 A detailed description of all the diagnostics features is available in:  `…/moirai/diagnostics/readme.md`